TBennett1/CS546-Final-Project/README.md

 You can also edit the reviews/ratings posted by you.

 3: Log in

-Once you are logged out, you have to login with your username and password.
+Once you are logged out, you have to login using your username and password.

 4: Search games

 You can search games by keyword through search bar.